-When bringing a PIL case, it is important to keep your information safe for the following reasons;
+When taking legal action, it is important to keep your information safe for the following reasons:

 When you need the information to prepare legal arguments, show evidence in court, or cooperate with journalists, make sure it is available in a form that is fit for the purpose.